 Over time, your content may eventually decline in value to your desired audience.

-A full SEO content audit can help extract the following issues with your website content:
+A full SEO content audit process can help extract the following issues with your website content:

 With the help of AI, search engines are getting better at detecting content that does not best serve the user.